richardkopelow/ViveTools/README.md

-#Vive Tools
+# Vive Tools
-Vive Tools is a suite of utilities for the HTC Vive, specifically in games that allow the player to move in ways other than walking.
+Vive Tools is a suite of utilities for the HTC Vive and Unity, specifically in games that allow the player to move in ways other than walking.

 [Gains Controller](#gains controller)
 [Physics Controller](#Physics controller)